rutgerblom/SDDC.Lab/FirstPod.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="images/software_yml.png" alt="software.yml" width="50%"/>
 <br>
 ## Create your software library
 Now that your configuration files have been prepared, you can continue with creating the software library.
 The first thing you need to do is create the software library's directory structure.
-We've created an Ansible script that does this for you:
+We've created an Ansible script that does this for you.
+Simply run:

-**sudo ansible-playbook utils/util_CreateSoftwareDir.yml**
+* **sudo ansible-playbook utils/util_CreateSoftwareDir.yml**

-This creates an empty directory structure at **/Software** on your Ansible controller that will look something like this:
+This script creates an empty directory structure at **/Software** on your Ansible controller that will look something like this:

     /Software/
     ├── Ubuntu